When to Hire an Interior Designer

 If there’s a common thread among all my clients it’s that they value having a home they’re proud of.
 A space in which they look forward to spending their downtime and love to entertain in.
 Where clients differ is in their reasoning to hire a designer.

-Here are a few of the most common reasons people seek our expertise as well as how designers can help:
+Here are a few of the most common reasons people seek our expertise as well as how designers can help with home renovation projects this spring, summer and fall:

 New Home – Moving is an exciting time but can also be stressful and daunting, especially if you’re reusing existing furniture in new ways, looking to incorporate all or some new pieces, need to repaint, renovate etc. A designer can alleviate this stress so you can enjoy the process and ensure your new house becomes a home as quickly as possible.